stigcq/livefeed-api/README.md

 3. create an .env file (see sample.env) for your db setting
 4. run npm start
 5. See curl.tests file for example curl invocations and documentation on the API.
+6. Use public/example as client demo (need change server url in the feed.js)

 ## public/example